 - 4. A student may not repeat a pharmacy course unless there is a failure in the course.
 The minimum passing grade of "C" is required in APPE courses, and the minimum passing grade in all other pharmacy coursework is a "D".
-All course-work must be completed at the MSOP.
+All required coursework must be completed at the MSOP.
 Availability of courses is limited to that published in the University Catalog and offered during the specified semesters. - 5.
 A student who fails a single course or whose cumulative professional GPA is below 2.0 in any academic term will be placed on academic probation.
-If academic probation is the result of failed coursework, then the student is cautioned that additional failed coursework will result in dismissal from the pharmacy school, either by academic suspension or expulsion, as delineated below.
-If academic probation is the result of the GPA being less than 2.00, then the student is cautioned that failure to achieve and maintain a cumulative GPA of at least 2.00 at the end of the remaining academic terms will result in academic suspension. - 6.
-A student who fails two courses or whose cumulative GPA is below 2.0 for any two academic terms will be suspended, which results in dismissal from the pharmacy school.
+If academic probation is the result of failed coursework, then the student is cautioned that additional failed coursework can result in dismissal from the pharmacy school, either by academic suspension or expulsion, as delineated below.
+If academic probation is the result of the GPA being less than 2.00, then the student is cautioned that failure to achieve and maintain a cumulative GPA of at least 2.00 at the end of the remaining academic terms will result in academic suspension.

+- 6. A student who fails two courses or whose cumulative GPA is below 2.0 for any two academic terms will be suspended, which results in dismissal from the pharmacy school.
 A student on academic suspension must apply in writing to the Admissions Committee for readmission.
 The letter should explain the reasons for his/her academic difficulty and what measures have been taken to ensure his/her ability to raise the GPA.
 Should readmission be granted, the student is cautioned against further academic difficulties.
 If academic suspension is the result of failed coursework, then the student is cautioned that additional failed coursework will result in dismissal from the pharmacy school via academic expulsion.
-If academic suspension is the result of the GPA being less than 2.00, then the student is cautioned that failure to achieve and maintain a cumulative GPA of a least 2.00 at the end of all remaining academic terms will result in dismissal from the pharmacy school via academic terms will result in dismissal from the pharmacy academic terms

-- 7. A student who fails three or more courses or who fails the same course twice or whose cumulative GPA falls below 2.0 for any three full-time academic terms, either sequential or non-sequential, will be expelled, which results in permanent dismissal from the pharmacy school.
+If academic suspension is the result of the GPA being less than 2.00, then the student is cautioned that failure to achieve and maintain a cumulative GPA of a least 2.00 at the end of all remaining academic terms will result in dismissal from the pharmacy school via academic expulsion. - 7.
+A student who fails three or more courses or who fails the same course twice or whose cumulative GPA falls below 2.0 for any three full-time academic terms, either sequential or non-sequential, will be expelled, which results in permanent dismissal from the pharmacy school.
 Expulsion from the pharmacy school is without recourse.
 Expelled pharmacy students desiring to remain at Samford University will become subject to University policies on academic progression and retention. - 8.
 Since the level of a student's academic difficulty, i.e., academic probation, suspension, and expulsion may be determined by the quantity of failed coursework, multiple failed courses in a given academic term may preclude the need for academic probation or suspension.
-In any regard, Samford University rules on continued enrollment at the University prevail. - 9.
-Students on academic probation and students suspended from the pharmacy school shall not be allowed to serve as officers or committee members in any campus organization, participate in any extracurricular activity sponsored by the University or pharmacy organizations which involves the expenditure of an appreciable amount of time, or be employed by any department on the University campus.
-Outside employment for such students is also discouraged. - 10.Students must adhere to the Code of Ethical/Professional Conduct, as well as plagiarism and copyright laws, as outlined in the MSOP Student Handbook and the University Catalog.
-Failure to do so can result in consequences that range from a verbal reprimand to expulsion from the academic program and university.
-This decision is made by the pharmacy school's Student Affairs Committee and/or the University Values Council. - 11.
+In any regard, Samford University rules on continued enrollment at the University prevail. - Students are held accountable to the Academic Eligibility for Participation in Activities Policy.
+Refer to the MSOP Student Handbook for the details of this policy. - 10.
+Students must adhere to the Code of Ethical/Professional Conduct, as well as plagiarism and copyright laws, as outlined in the MSOP Student Handbook and the University Catalog.
+Failure to do so can result in consequences that range from a verbal reprimand to expulsion from the academic program and university. his decision is made by the pharmacy school's Student Affairs Committee and/or the University Values Council. - 11.
 Students enrolled at Samford University or other accredited institutions can not audit courses in the pharmacy curriculum.